 If you stick to these recommendations then you should be able to navigate the integrative world without damaging your health and your bank account.

-But now I want to hear from you:
+Now I want to hear from you:

 Are you looking at natural therapies right now?
-Have you tried them?

 Have you been able to reverse your condition?
 Why or why not?